CellArchLab/MemBrain/README.md

 In this repository, we provide all code that is necessary to either
 - train a MemBrain model from scratch, or
-- predict particle locations on segmented membranes using a pre-trained model (see folder `./models`).
+- predict particle locations on segmented membranes using a pre-trained model (see folder `./models`), or
+- just try MemBrain out with our example dataset.